Student Services

 Academic Resource Center (ARC)

-The Academic Resource Center (ARC) provides free services, programs and supports for Undergraduate, Graduate, Center and Online students.
-The Academic Resource Center is located on the Mequon and Ann Arbor campuses.
-Hours of operation are Monday - Friday, 8:00 a.m. - 4:30 p.m.
+The Academic Resource Center (ARC) provides free services, programs and supports for undergraduate, graduate and online students.
+The Academic Resource Center is located on the Mequon & Ann Arbor campuses.
 For more information email Mequon campus at arc-as@cuw.edu or Ann Arbor campus at arc-as@cuaa.edu.

 Supplemental Instruction (SI) - SI is a peer-facilitated, large group study session for courses that are historically difficult.
 SI leaders will collaborate with students and compare notes, discuss readings, develop organizational tools, and predict test items.
 It’s all about insider information.
 Supplemental Instruction sessions are led by students who’ve successfully completed your course — with the same professor.
 Simply put: they’ve been there!

 The Writing Center - The Writing Center serves undergraduate and graduate students in all academic disciplines.
 Writing Consultants are available to help with all aspects of writing, including: generating ideas, conducting research, organization, editing, revising, and more.
 In person and online consultations are available for individual students or small groups.
-Students have two options to utilize the Writing Center: they can make in-person appointments at the Mequon campus or Ann Arbor campus, and/or they can submit their work online through the Online Writing Lab (OWL).
-For information on how to make an appointment or submit work online, contact the ARC on the CUW or CUAA campus for more information.
+Students have two options to utilize the Writing Center: they can make in-person appointments at the Mequon campus and/or they can submit their work online through the Online Writing Lab (OWL).
+For information on how to make an appointment or submit work online, contact the ARC for more information.

 Online Tutoring - Free online tutoring service staffed by trained online instructors who can tutor students in the general undergraduate subject areas of Mathematics (Algebra, Geometry, Trigonometry, and Calculus), Science (General and Organic Chemistry, Physics, Biology, Anatomy, Physiology), Business (Introduction to Accounting, Economics, Statistics, Finance), Spanish, and Writing.
-For more information contact the ARC on the CUW or CUAA campus: www.cuw.edu or www.cuaa.edu.
+This service is available for students on both campuses.

 Accessibility Support Services